Energetically modified cement: Physical justification (amorphisation)

+As a result of the rise in $H_A$, the chemical potential of the system is increased and "frozen in", which gives rise to an increase in any subsequent reactivity.
 All told, in common with other HEBM processes, EMC Activation causes crystalline destruction because of extremely violent and disruptive factors that are occasioned at the nanoscale of the material being processed.
 Although over in short duration and highly focal, the processes are repeated at a high frequency: hence those factors are thought to mimic pressures and temperatures found deep inside the Earth to cause the required phase change.
-For example, Peter Thiessen developed the magma-plasma model that assumes localised temperatures—higher than 103 Kelvin—can be generated at the various impact points to induce a momentary excited plasma state in the material, characterized by the ejection of electrons and photons together with the formation of excited fragments (see diagram above).
+For example, Peter Thiessen developed the magma-plasma model that assumes localised temperatures—higher than 103 kelvins—can be generated at the various impact points to induce a momentary excited plasma state in the material, characterized by the ejection of electrons and photons together with the formation of excited fragments (see diagram above).
 Experimental data gathered from localised crack-generation, itself an important component of EMC Activation, has confirmed temperatures in this region as long ago as 1975.